mp1860/app_project_ibt/README.md

 service_file="ibt-proj-81e46f86a85f.json"
 ```

 Also set two [secret configuration files].
 One called "ibt-proj-81e46f86a85f.json", and paste the contents from your google service account credentials file (as referenced above).
-Another called ".env", and paste the contents from your .env file (as referenced above)
+Another called ".env", and paste the contents from your .env file (as referenced above).

 Finally, click to "Create" the web service.